plspeziali/Wikispeedia-BigData/README.md

       (`ratingNum`, value `0` if the rating has not been assigned, otherwise value `1`) and the length of the path.

-      2. Through a map and reduce operation, all rating values for each individual path are added together.
+      2. Through a map and a reduce operation, all rating values for each individual path are added together.

-      3. Through a map and reduce operation, all values of the ratingNum variable of each individual path are added together.
+      3. Through a map and a reduce operation, all values of the ratingNum variable of each individual path are added together.

-      4. The two preceding operations are used to calculate the average rating of each path through the use of a function and a reduce operation.
+      4. The two preceding operations are used to calculate the average rating of each path through the use of a custom function in a reduce operation.

       5. Through the use of map, mapValues and reduce operations, the average duration in seconds of each path is calculated.